DanielMichalski/responsive-personal-website/README.md

 # Personal Website

-This is my personal website build with libraries like Boostrap, Jquery or Particles Js.
+This is my personal website build with libraries like Bootstrap, Jquery or Particles Js.

 ## Table of Contents
 * [Prerequisites](#prerequisites)